 - Vegan Thai Green Curry

 - Garlic Noodles

 - Coconut Rice

 - 1 tablespoon Oil

-- Heat pot in sauté mode.
-Heat oil and then add the panang curry paste.
-Mix well.
+- Heat a medium pot on medium-high heat.
+Add oil and then add the panang curry paste.
+Stir it.

-- Add the tofu, vegetables, pineapple, basil leaves, lemon juice and sugar.
-Bring to a complete boil and cook for 3-4 minutes until the vegetables are tender.
+- Add the red bell pepper, green bell pepper, broccoli, zucchini and kaffir lime leaves.
+Bring to a complete boil and cook for 2-3 minutes until the vegetables are slightly tender.

-- Taste and add salt if needed.
-Panang Curry is ready to be served.
+- Add lime juice.
+Taste and add salt if needed.
+Garnish with the remaining basil leaves, and crushed peanuts.
+Panang Curry is ready to be enjoyed over jasmine rice.